Why Spanish Immersion

 Latino and Hispanic students consistently score 25-30 scale points lower on state math and reading exams and have the highest high school drop-out rate of Whites, Blacks, and Latinos.

 Hispanic and Latino students now make up 25% of all elementary, middle, and high-school students.

-- Hispanic parents often have difficulty communicating with their child’s teachers, administrators, and school system because of their English language ability.
+Hispanic and Latino parents often have difficulty communicating with their children’s teachers, administrators, and school systems because of their English language ability.